 Your Automated Tasks Are Piled Up and Try to Run When You Log In

-This is a very common (and overlooked) cause of a slow dashboard on sites that use caching to improve front-end performance.
+This is less common, but can occur on sites that use caching to improve front-end performance.
 Caching is highly recommended and is one of the best ways to improve your site’s loading speed for visitors; however, it can cause side effects.

 Why Do Scheduled Tasks Pile Up?